How to Clean Wood Burner Glass with WD-40 (Updated Dec 2025)

 But does popular mean good?
 We've asked our wood fuel experts this question.
 Here's what they've told us!

-Advantages of Using WD40 For Cleaning Wood Stove Glass
+Advantages of Using WD40 to Clean Wood Stove Glass

-While it wasn't designed specifically for cleaning wood burner glass, WD-40 has plenty of properties that make it a great choice for this particular task.
+While WD-40 wasn't explicitly designed for cleaning wood burner glass, this popular penetrating oil has plenty of properties that make it a great choice for this particular task.
+Here are some of the main ones:

-3. Wait a few minutes.
-Let the WD40 sit on the glass for a few minutes to break down all the soot and creosote.
+- Let the WD-40 Soak in For a Few Minutes.
+Let the WD-40 sit on the glass for at least a few minutes so that it has time to break down all of the the soot and creosote.

 Safety Considerations When Using WD-40

-• Toxic fumes.
-While WD-40 isn't as toxic as some other cleaning products, you still don't want to inhale it, so ensure good ventilation during the cleaning process to avoid inhaling fumes.
+- Potential Release of Toxic Fumes.
+WD-40 is nowhere near as toxic as some other cleaning products, but that doesn't mean it's safe to inhale.
+We stress that you ensure good ventilation during the cleaning process to avoid inhaling any fumes.

-• Commercial Stove Glass Cleaners.
-Specialized products like Rutland Stove Glass Cleaner and Stove Bright Glass Cleaner are specifically designed for the task and are often more potent.
+- Commercial Cleaner Pros.
+This being said, specialty cleaners are safer and often more potent.
 However, they can often be harsher on the glass and surrounding materials, so they need to be used sparingly.

 Keeping your wood burner glass clean is just one of many aspects of maintaining your stove.
 Regular maintenance not only ensures the efficient operation of your wood burner but it can also prolong its lifespan and enhance the safety of its operation.
 Here are some comprehensive tips to help you maintain your wood burner: